 Presenting problem: Humiliation and a Cheating Husband.

-Treatment modality: BWRT®
+Treatment modality: BWRT

 Number of sessions: 1

-To M’s amazement, her husband readily admitted to having an affair.
-But, she had not been prepared for what he told her next: her love rival was her best friend.
+To her amazement, M’s husband immediately admitted to having an affair.
+However, she had not been prepared for what he told her next: He was sleeping with her best friend.